-guest-fsfreeze-thaw

-Unfreeze all frozen guest filesystems Returns: Number of file systems thawed by this call Note: if return value does not match the previous call to guest-fsfreeze- likely means some freezable filesystems were unfrozen before this call, an filesystem state may have changed before issuing this command. freeze, this nd that the Since: 0.15.0 Guest tFilesystemTrimResult Members: [Object] path: string path that was trimmed error: string (optional) an error message when trim failed trimmed: int (optional) bytes trimmed for this path minimum: int (optional) reported effective minimum for this path Since: 2.4 Guest tFilesystemTrimResponse Members: [Object] paths: array of GuestFilesystemTrimResult list of GuestFilesystemTrimResult per path that was trimm ned Since: 2.4 guest t-fstrim Discard (or "trim") blocks which are not in use by the filesystem.
-Arguments: [Command] minimum: int (optional) Minimum contiguous free range to discard in bytes.
-Free ran oes smaller guest-suspend-disk

-Minimum contiguous free range to discard, in bytes.
-Free ranges smaller than this may be ignored (this is a hint and the guest may not respect it).
-By increasing this value, the fstrim operation will complete more quickly for filesystems with badly fragmented free space, although not all blocks will be discarded.
-The default value is zero, meaning "discard every free block".

-Returns: A GuestFilesystemTrimResponse which contains the status of all trimmed paths. (since 2.4)

-Suspend guest to disk.
+guest-fsfreeze-thaw Unfreeze all frozen guest filesystems [Command] Returns: Number of file systems thawed by this call Note: if return value does not match the previous call to guest-fsfreeze likely means some freezable filesystems were unfrozen before this call, a filesystem state may have changed before issuing this command.
+Since: 0.15.0 GuestFilesystemTrimResult Members: [Object] path: string path that was trimmed error: string (optional) an error message when trim failed trimmed: int (optional) bytes trimmed for this path minimum: int (optional) reported effective minimum for this path Since: 2.4 GuestFilesystemTrimResponse Members: [Object] paths: array of GuestFilesystemTrimResult med Since: 2.4 guest-fstrim Discard (or "trim") blocks which are not in use by the filesystem.
+Arguments: [Command] minimum: int (optional) Minimum contiguous free range to discard, in bytes.
+Free ran than this may be ignored (this is a hint and the guest may not By increasing this value, the fstrim operation will complete m for filesystems with badly fragmented free space, although no will be discarded.
+The default value is zero, meaning "discar block". t respect it). nore quickly ot all blocks Returns: A GuestFilesystemTrimResponse which contains the status of paths. (since 2.4) Since: 1.2 all trimmed guest-suspend-disk [Command] Suspend guest to disk.
+This command attempts to suspend the guest using three strategies, in t - systemd hibernate his order: